1. Are contributions to my Private College 529 account tax-deductible?

 Many states do offer state income tax deductions or credits for contributions to 529 accounts.
-Often the benefits apply only to that state's 529 plans.
-Consult your tax advisor.
+Often the benefits apply only to that state’s 529 plans.
+Consult your tax advisor for information specific to your situation.

 Like other 529 plans, Private College 529 Plan offers you significant estate and gift tax benefits.